 C.W.
 Anderson's descendants also went on to have successful business careers in the Sherbrooke area.
 C.W.'s grandson, Jack, took over A. Anderson & Sons general store after C.W.'s death in 1944.
 He operated the store until 1990, when it was subsequently sold.

 A. Anderson & Sons ledgers and some business receipts, invoices, and statements, were in the possession of Sherbrooke Village Restoration before transfer to the St. Mary's Genealogy Research Centre at Sherbrooke Village in 2020.
 Earlier custodial history is unknown.
 Caroline MacKeen Anderson teaching records were donated by Emma Anderson to Sherbrooke Village Restoration before 1994 and were transferred to the St. Mary's Genealogy Research Centre at Sherbrooke Village in 2020.
 Correspondence, two portraits, and other miscellaneous items were received from Anderson family members in 2020.

 Scope and content

 Fonds consists of family and business records relating to the Anderson family of Sherbrooke, Guysborough County.
-Included are 4 ledgers and 2 accompanying indexes from A. Anderson & Sons, general merchants (ca. 1909 to 1932); business receipts, invoices, and statements relating to A. Anderson & Sons; personal correspondence, predominantly Caroline MacKeen Anderson between her children, as well as other miscellaneous correspondence (ca. 1863 to 1904); photocopies of C.W.
+Included are 4 ledgers and 2 accompanying indexes from A. Anderson & Sons, general merchants (ca. 1909 to 1932); business receipts, invoices, and statements relating to A. Anderson & Sons; personal correspondence, predominantly between Caroline MacKeen Anderson and her children, (ca. 1863 to 1907); photocopies of C.W.
 Anderson's report cards from Pictou Academy (1887-1888); records relating to the Anderson's shipping interests; teaching records of Caroline MacKeen Anderson and a school register for Sherbrooke section (1866-1867); several portraits, of family members; and other miscellaneous records.

 Immediate source of acquisition